 Now living in Los Angeles, Michael Ann has been seen singing with the likes of Ricky Skaggs,

 The Rainmakers, and the Ravens, and has been heard on several music compilations as well.
-She has opened for Paula Nelson in Kansas City, Blake Shelton, and most recently for Joan Osborne, Don McLean, Mark Chesnutt, Kenny Rogers, Jeff Bridges and Eddie Money.
+She has opened for Paula Nelson in Kansas City, Blake Shelton, and most recently for Joan Osborne, Don McLean, Mark Chesnutt, Kenny Rogers, Jeff Bridges, Eddie Money, Judy Collins and Richie Furay.
 She has performed with her band at various clubs including The Coach House, The Saban Theater, Santa Clarita Performing Arts Center, The Canyon Club, The Hotel Cafe, The Viper Room, Ranch Party, Room 5, Genghis Cohen, and Three of Clubs.
 Her new release Heavy Load is already receiving airplay on several radio stations nationally and internationally.
 Stay tuned for more exciting developments in the works!

 reviews for Michael-Ann